siddhantmaharana/twitter-sentiment-classifier/README.md

 5. No. of question marks
 6. No. of hyperlinks

 Prior to fitting the model and using machine learning algorithms for training, we need to represent it in a bag of words model.
+A unigram is simply a N-gram of size one.
+For each unique tokenized word in a tweet, a unigram feature is created for the classifier.
 Plus to add the above features to the training and the testing data set, the following script is run on the script.
 ```
 python add_features.py -f training.csv
 ```